How to apply for a Masters course

-If your application is successful, you will have your fee status assessed.
-If your fee status is unclear, we will ask you to complete a questionnaire.
-If you disagree with the outcome of your fee status assessment, you can appeal.
+If your application is successful, you have your fee status assessed.
+If your fee status is unclear, we'll ask you to complete a questionnaire, and if you disagree with the outcome of your fee status assessment, you can appeal.

 Receiving an offer

-Your offer may include conditions - for example, completing your undergraduate degree with a certain grade, or meeting our English language requirements.
+Your offer may include conditions, such as completing your undergraduate degree with a certain grade, or meeting our English language requirements.

 If you decide to accept our offer, you can notify us using the postgraduate application system.
-Your offer will include a deadline by which you must accept (or decline) the offer.
+Your offer includes a deadline by which you must accept (or decline) the offer.

-If you are applying to Sussex through another route, find your course in the list and check the relevant website to see how you receive an offer.
+If you apply to Sussex through another route, find your course in the list and check the relevant website to see how you receive an offer.

 Confirming your place

 If your offer is unconditional, we may still need to verify your qualifications.

-If your offer is conditional, you should send in your results by email as soon as they are available, so that your place can be confirmed.
+If your offer is conditional, send your results by email as soon as they are available, so that your place can be confirmed.
 The deadline for sending in qualifications is 1 September.

-If you are unable to take up your place, you can request to defer your entry for a year.
+If you can't take up your place, you can request to defer your entry for a year.